 - Maintain accurate financial records of all receipts and disbursements.

 - Make disbursements as authorized by the President.

-- Present to the Board of Governors on a monthly basis a summary of the Club’s financial status including assets, liabilities, and all income and expenditures from the previous month.
+- Present to the Board of Governors monthly a summary of the Club’s financial status, including assets, liabilities, and all income and expenditures from the previous month.